 I have been experimenting more and more with my Vegan baking, and although it can sometimes be quite challenging to make sweet treats that are both Vegan and gluten-free, using vegetables such as sweet potato is a brilliant way to achieve a fudgy texture for brownies and also get some wonderful nutrients in to every bite – it’s also a fab way to get some veggies into your kids, cleverly disguised in chocolate clothes ;)

-And of course – these are also divine due to their peanut butter content.
 I really encourage anyone to eat ‘real’ peanut butter i.e. peanut butter that is just peanuts and salt, and maybe (if absolutely necessary) some palm oil.
 Brands such as Skippy that contain sugar and added chemicals also don’t work as well in baking as they have too many extra ingredients.
-For these brownies I like to use Biona or Pip&Nut crunchy peanut butter as neither contain palm oil or E-numbers and taste YUM!
+For these brownies I like to use Biona, Meridian or Pip&Nut crunchy peanut butter, but I'm sure any brand that makes natural nut butters will work well :)

 Makes about 12 large brownies